parphane/udacity-self_driving_cars/project-kidnapped_vehicle/WRITEUP.md

 * Implement a particle filter
 * Localize the vehicle within the desired accuracy
-* Run within the specified time of 100 secinds
+* Run within the specified time of 100 seconds

 [Rubric](https://review.udacity.com/#!/rubrics/1965/view) points to be adressed for this writeup

 [//]: # (Image References)

-[image1]: ./output_images/success.png "Display chessboard cormers"
+[image1]: ./output_images/success.png "Final successful run"
-[image2]: ./output_images/undistorted.png "Undistorted image"

 ---

 ## 2. Libraries import & Constants definition

 This section gathers imports and constants for the project.
 * Source https://github.com/udacity/CarND-Kidnapped-Vehicle-Project/
 * "using std::normal_distribution;" requires "#include <random>"

 ---